alexirpan/alexirpan.github.io/_posts/2019-01-29-alphastar-part2.markdown

 Most of the details are vague right now, but more have been promised in an upcoming journal article.
 This summary is based off of what's public so far.

-AlphaStar is made of 3 sequence models, likely with some shared weights.
+AlphaStar is made of 3 sequence models that likely share some weights.
 Each sequence model receives the same observations: the raw game state.
-There are then three sets of outputs: where to click, what to build/train, and an outcome predictor.
+There are then three sets of outputs: where to click, what to build/train, and an reward predictor.

 This model is trained in a two stage process.
 First, it is trained using [imitation learning](https://sites.google.com/view/icml2018-imitation-learning/) on human games provided by Blizzard.
-My notes from the match say that it takes 3 days to train the imitation learning baseline.
+My notes from the match say it takes 3 days to train the imitation learning baseline.

 The models are then further trained using [IMPALA](https://arxiv.org/abs/1802.01561) and [population-based training](https://arxiv.org/abs/1807.01281), plus some other tricks I'll get to later.
 This is called the AlphaStar League.
-Within the population, each agent is given a slightly different reward function, some of which involve learning to beat specific agents in the league.
+Within the population, each agent is given a slightly different reward function, some of which include rewards for exploiting other specific agents in the league.
 Each agent in the population is trained with 16 TPUv3s, which are estimated to be equivalent to about 50 GPUs each.
 The population-based training was run for 14 days.